AFTERTHOUGHT HEEL TUTORIAL

 Needle Numbers: The bottom left needle is needle #1, the top left needle is #2, the top right needle is #3 and the bottom right needle is #4.

-Step 2: Attach the yarn before Needle 1, and work the decrease rounds until you have 5 sts left, or 20 stitches total.
+Step 2 (for all dpn methods): Attach the yarn before Needle 1, and work the decrease rounds until you have 5 sts left, or 20 stitches total.
 End with one last knit round.

 For 3 needles: